Program or Event Planning

-Additionally, program administrators are required to address the following topics in the planning and evaluation of registered programs:
+Administrators are required to address the following topics in the planning and evaluation of programs or events:

 - Selection and screening of faculty, staff, students and volunteers including criminal background checks